Loading...

 Read below to find everything you need to know about coffee roast levels to help you make delightful coffee drinks at home.

-What is Blonde roast?
+What is blonde roast?

 A blonde roast is simply a different technique for roasting coffee beans to get a lighter, milder-tasting coffee with a sweeter taste profile.
 In appearance, a blonde roast will look lighter than a regular coffee bean.
 They also require less roast time, so you can achieve that mild taste quicker.